Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Wedding Cake Display

 The cake location wasn’t ideal when Patrick arrived at the reception, so he and a guest moved it for the cutting.
-The moving made for a nice photo moment too.
+The move made for a nice photo moment, too.

 Posing the Cake Cutting

-Often the cutting is announced by a DJ or MC and guests gather round to watch the bride and groom as they cut their first slice of their wedding cake.
-This can seem a little intimidating for the more introvert couple.
-Couple’s are always unsure where and how to stand but usually manage a fairly relaxed pose it with guidance.
+Often, the cutting is announced by a DJ or MC, and guests gather to watch the bride and groom cut the first slice of their wedding cake.
+This can seem a little intimidating for the more introverted couple.
+Couples are often unsure where and how to stand, but with guidance, they usually manage a fairly relaxed pose.
 The best position is for them to stand to the side of the cake, with the groom’s arms around his bride.
 He then places his hands over hers whilst she is holding the knife.
-With encouragement from guests, they generally relax into it and the cutting happens without incident.
+With encouragement from guests, they generally relax into it, and the cutting happens without incident.

 Soumeya definitely saw the funny side whilst I set up for the shot.
 The moments just before the serious pose can be the most fun.
 I’m always looking out for the more memorable moments such as this.